visserle/AnkiOps/README.md

 ### Collection Structure

-The basic structure of an AnkiOps collection is:
+This is the basic structure of an AnkiOps collection:

 ````
 ├── note_types/